uw-cmg/MAST/MAST/doc/source/16_1_3_0_whatsnew.rst

 **Changes for users:**

 * Scaling is its own section in the input file, and is no longer under the structure section.
 See :doc:`3_1_9_scaling` for format changes.
+* Instead of a mast_recipe.log file in each recipe directory, there is now one large mast.log file in $MAST_CONTROL.
+* Instead of recipe-level trapped errors causing MAST to fail, MAST will create a MAST_ERROR document in the recipe directory and log a warning to ``$MAST_CONTROL/mast.log``

 **Changes for programmers:**

+* In order to see some logged messages that are now logged to the DEBUG level, uncoment the marked line in MAST.utility.loggerutils.add_mast_handler()